quantumjockey/shockwaveCalculatorWebApp/README.md

 	$ npm install

 Note that any warnings that come up may result from unmet dependencies being registered despite newer versions of those dependencies being downloaded and installed.
 As of this writing, these warnings can be safely ignored.
 Further information will be available as dependency updates are released.

-Then, install all client-side packages locally using,

-	$ bower install
+Also, note that manual execution of Bower is not required as all packages for client-side dependencies will be automatocally installed during the ```postinstall``` task.

 The application server can now be started by running,